-Jason Anderson enters his second year as an athletic trainer for the Worcester State University Athletic Department.
+Jason Anderson enters his third year as an athletic trainer for the Worcester State University Athletic Department.
 As an athletic trainer, Anderson is responsible for the prevention, treatment, and rehabilitation of injuries of Worcester State University’s student-athletes.

 Prior to joining Worcester State University, Anderson worked as the assistant athletic trainer at Becker College for two years.
 He primarily covered soccer, volleyball, field hockey, women’s ice hockey, women’s basketball, lacrosse, tennis, equestrian, and golf.
 While at Becker College, Anderson also supervised federal work study students.